sdray/sources-sdray.github.io/content/publication/lalande-2011/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: How Can Ecological Status Be Summarized for an Operational Pressures/States Model ?
+title: How can ecological status be summarized for an operational Pressures/States model ?
 subtitle: ''
 summary: ''
 authors: